justsaumit/opencv-face-recognition-rpi4/README.md

 ## Flow

 1. **Hardware Setup**: Connect a Raspberry Pi camera module to the Raspberry Pi board.
 We have a portable Face Recognition System consisting of Raspberry Pi 4B with a Camera Module.
 It is also connected to a Powerbank for power.
 2. **Software Setup**: Install Required Libraries: Install the OpenCV library on the Raspberry Pi using the terminal command "pip install opencv-python".
 3. **Networking Setup**: Enable Wireless Access Point configuration (IEEE 802.11) and run the services SSH on port 22, VNC on port 5900, and WebUI at port 80.

-4. **Face Detection**: Load the Haar Cascade Classifier haarcascade_frontalface_default.xml file using the cv2.CascadeClassifier() function.
+4. **Face Detection**: Load the Haar Cascade Classifier haarcascade_frontalface_default.xml file using the `cv2.CascadeClassifier()` function.

-5. **Capture the Image**: Use OpenCV to capture the image from the Raspberry Pi camera module using the cv2.VideoCapture() function.
+5. **Capture the Image**: Use OpenCV to capture the image from the Raspberry Pi camera module using the `cv2.VideoCapture()` function.

-6. **Preprocess the Image**: Convert the captured image to grayscale using the cv2.cvtColor() function to improve the efficiency of the face detection algorithm.
+6. **Preprocess the Image**: Convert the captured image to grayscale using the `cv2.cvtColor()` function to improve the efficiency of the face detection algorithm.

-7. **Detect Faces**: Use the detectMultiScale() function of the cascade classifier to detect faces in the grayscale image.
+7. **Detect Faces**: Use the `detectMultiScale()` function of the cascade classifier to detect faces in the grayscale image.
 It returns the coordinates of the bounding boxes.

-8. **Display the Detected Faces**: Draw a rectangle around each detected face using the coordinates obtained and display the image using the cv2.imshow() function.
+8. **Display the Detected Faces**: Draw a rectangle around each detected face using the coordinates obtained and display the image using the `cv2.imshow()` function.
 9. **View Recognized Faces**: The displayed detected faces can be viewed by VNC or WebUI using a live feed.
-Upon reaching the WebUI, users will be confronted with an Authentication portal allowing them to log in as either “admin” or “viewer” for Database management, and live-feed is accessible to all.
+Upon reaching the WebUI, users will be confronted with an Authentication portal allowing them to log in as either "admin" or "viewer" for Database management, and live-feed is accessible to all.

-10. **Release Resources**: Release the video capture and destroy all windows using the cv2.release() and cv2.destroyAllWindows() functions, respectively.
+10. **Release Resources**: Release the video capture and destroy all windows using the `cv2.release()` and `cv2.destroyAllWindows()` functions, respectively.

 ## Progression

 ![Initial Trial](media/initial_trial.png)

-Initial trial- Using HaarCascade classifier for face detection and using LBPH(Local Binary Patterns Histograms) recognizer for training the model.
+Initial trial, we utilized the HaarCascade classifier for face detection and trained the model using LBPH (Local Binary Patterns Histograms) recognizer.

 ![LCD Screen](media/lcd_screen.png)

-Using LCD 1602 I2C Screen to get the Local IP Address of the Raspberry Pi.
+The LCD 1602 I2C screen is used to display the local IP address of the Raspberry Pi.

 ![Overall Setup](media/setup.png)

-Overall Setup which is completely wireless.
+This is the overall setup, which is completely wireless.

-# TDL
+## TDL

-- [ ] make folder if it doesnt exists
+- [ ]  Make folder if it doesn't exist.
-- [ ] Wifi Client + Acccess Point
+- [ ]  Set up WiFi client and access point.
-- [ ] hostapd - Wifi Driver (Ubuntu packs in Raspi?)
+- [ ]  Install hostapd - WiFi driver (Ubuntu packs in Raspi?)
-- [ ] Dash Livestream using NGINX/Pipe output of FaceRecognizer window
+- [ ]  Use NGINX/pipe output of FaceRecognizer window for Dash Livestream.
-- [ ] WebUI Integration using Flask
+- [ ]  Integrate Flask for WebUI.
-- [ ] Limitation of Flask
+- [ ]  Address the limitations of Flask.
-- [ ] NGINX + Django
+- [ ]  Use NGINX + Django.
-- [ ] Login Authentication for Admin and Guest
+- [ ]  Implement login authentication for admin and guest.
-- [ ] Database Image viewing/Adding removing users
+- [ ]  View, add, and remove users from the database.
-- [ ] LBPH Improve
+- [ ]  Improve LBPH.
-- [ ] User Defined Exception on WebUI for easy troubleshooting
+- [ ]  Implement user-defined exception on WebUI for easy troubleshooting.

-# Steps to follow post-installation
+# Steps to Follow Post-Installation

-## 1. Update & Upgrade Packages
+## 1. Update and Upgrade Packages

 ``` bash
 sudo apt update && sudo apt upgrade
 ```

-## 2. Update firmware
+## 2. Update Firmware

-After ensuring that the operating system and packages are all up-to-date we can proceed with updating the firmware using-
+After ensuring that the operating system and packages are all up-to-date, we can proceed with updating the firmware using:

 ``` bash
 sudo rpi-update
 ```

-Followed by a reboot
+Followed by a reboot:

 ``` bash
 sudo reboot
 ```

-**Do note!** that updating the firmware carries some risks, and it's recommended to create a backup of your data before proceeding with the update (I recommend using sftp or rsync).
-I am doing this for better performance, stability of the camera module.
+**Note**: Updating the firmware carries some risks, and it's recommended to create a backup of your data before proceeding with the update (I recommend using sftp or rsync).
+I am doing this for better performance and stability of the camera module.
-I'm not enabling Legacy camera support in raspi-config as for some reason when it's enabled it cuts off VNC and instead of showing the display output it shows ["Cannot currently show the desktop"](https://i.ytimg.com/vi/GnzRS3AgW5U/maxresdefault.jpg)
+I'm not enabling Legacy camera support in raspi-config as, for some reason, when it's enabled, it cuts off VNC, and instead of showing the display output, it shows ["Cannot currently show the desktop"](https://i.ytimg.com/vi/GnzRS3AgW5U/maxresdefault.jpg).

-## 3. Enable VNC and LCD 16x2 Screeen
+## 3. Enable VNC and LCD 16x2 Screen

 ### Enable I2C Interface and VNC

-To enable the I2C interface on Raspberry Pi, you can use the following steps:
+To enable the I2C interface on Raspberry Pi, follow these steps:

 1. Open the terminal on Raspberry Pi.
-2. Run the command
+2. Run the command:

 ``` bash
 sudo raspi-config
 ```

 3. Select "Interfacing Options".
 4. Select "VNC".
 5. Select "Yes" to enable VNC.
 6. Select "I2C".
 7. Select "Yes" to enable the interface.
 8. Reboot the Raspberry Pi.

-## 4. Testing the camera
+## 4. Testing the Camera

 1. Open the terminal on Raspberry Pi.
-2. Run the command
+2. Run the command:
 ``` bash
 libcamera-hello
 ```
 The command **libcamera-hello** will print a message to the console indicating that the libcamera library is working correctly, and then it will exit.
-It will show a glimpse on screen of what is detected by the camera module and then exit, it will not capture and save any images.
+It will show a glimpse on the screen of what is detected by the camera module and then exit; it will not capture and save any images.

-3. Point the camera module to a stationary object and then run the following command
+3. Point the camera module to a stationary object and then run the following command:
 ``` bash
 libcamera-jpeg -o ~/Desktop/test.jpg
 ```